Tips for getting LLMs to write good UI

 (PS - you can hire me to do this for you—details below)

-Start with separation of concerns
+Clear separation of concerns

 Lots of UI libraries give devs a lot of flexibility in how they’re used.
 Libraries like shadcn are explicitly designed to be infinitely flexible, and their APIs support flexible composition and per-component styling.